hyung8758/Korean_FA/README.md

 koreanfa engine install
 ```

-Check its status at any time:
+Check the engine status at any time:

 ```bash
 koreanfa engine status